Royal National Theatre: Architecture

 The style of the National Theatre building was described by architecture historian Mark Girouard as "an aesthetic of broken forms" at the time of opening.
 Architectural opinion was split at the time of construction.
 Even enthusiastic advocates of the Modern Movement such as Nikolaus Pevsner found the Béton brut RAAC concrete both inside and out overbearing.
 Most notoriously, the future Charles III described the building in 1988 as "a clever way of building a nuclear power station in the middle of London without anyone objecting".
 John Betjeman, a man not noted for his enthusiasm for brutalist architecture, wrote to Lasdun stating ironically that he "gasped with delight at the cube of your theatre in the pale blue sky and a glimpse of St Paul's to the south of it.
 It is a lovely work and so good from so many angles...it has that inevitable and finished look that great work does."

 Denys Lasdun's building for the National Theatre – an "urban landscape" of interlocking terraces responding to the site at King's Reach on the River Thames to exploit views of St Paul's Cathedral and Somerset House.

+The building's main construction material is a pale concrete, intended to complement the colour of the stone of Waterloo Bridge and Somerset House.
+The concrete was cast in formwork made from rough wooden planks, and the imprint of the wood was left in place so that it is visible on the building's internal and external surfaces.
+In 2023, following concern in the UK about the widespread use of reinforced autoclaved aerated concrete (RAAC) leading to sudden building failure, the theatre discovered that, whereas most of the building had been constructed using traditional reinforced and post-tensioned concrete, RAAC had been used in some backstage areas, and concluded that it was safe for the time being.